 Add in cilantro and reserve extra for garnish .

-Turn on the IP to Sautee mode and let the bhaji cook for 2 minutes before serving.
+Turn on the IP to Sautee mode and let the bhaji cook for 3-4 minutes.

-Cover the IP with an external lid as Bhaji will splatter.
+Cover the IP with an external lid as Bhaji to avoid splatter.

 For preparing pav for serving

 Warm up the tawa/ skillet.
 Slit the Pav.
 Spread butter on both sides.
 Heat up Pav on each side until warm .

 Serve besides bhaji , chopped onions and lemon.

 This recipe fits 6qt and 8 qt Instant Pot.
 Cut the recipe into half if making in a Mini Instant Pot.

 Check out this Mumbai Tava Pulao recipe that goes well alongside Pav Bhaji.

 This post will mostly answer all your queries so please go through it from the beginning.